EnesMalikCevik/Mother-Clock/README.md

 Required components:

-1 Arduino UNO \n
+1 Arduino UNO,
-1	16X2 LCD with I2C module
+1	16X2 LCD with I2C module,
-1	DS3231 RTC Module
+1	DS3231 RTC Module,
-1 DHT11 Temperature Module
+1 DHT11 Temperature Module,
-2	Buzzers
+2	Buzzers,
-2 Leds (one blue one red)
+2 Leds (one blue one red),
-4	330 ohm resistors
+4	330 ohm resistors,
-Connecting wires (M-M and F-M)
+Connecting wires (M-M and F-M) ,
-1	Breadboard
+1	Breadboard,
-1 9V battery and its adapter
+1 9V battery and its adapter,

 You can find all the additional libraries that are required above.